arnbme/nyckelharpa/README.md

 2. For each armState select real contact sensor devices that allow HSM arming when the device is Open.
 * _When Global Settings is saved, it generates child Virtual Contact Sensor named NCKL-contact-sensor-name that must be used to Adjust HSM Settings for Forced HSM Arming
 * Specify one or more destinations for "arming cancled contact open" and "arming forced messages: Pushover, SMS, Talk
+3. Select any contact to be monitored for Open / Close that were not selected for Forced HSM Arming

+4. Select any alarms and beeps as required
-3. Set the Virtual Child Device prefix, Default NCKL.
+5. Set the Virtual Child Device prefix, Default NCKL.
 Once set, it displays but cannot be changed.

-4. Set any Pushover messaging devices
+6. Set any Pushover messaging devices

-5. *When finished, click Next, then click Done*
+7. *When finished, click Next, then click Done*

 [:arrow_up_small: Back to top](#top)